2alf/FMKThree.JS/README.md

 ## Contributing

-If you would like to contribute to this repository, please follow the guidelines in the CONTRIBUTING.md file.
+If you would like to contribute to this repository, feel free to contact us.

 ## License

-The code is free to fork and alter
+The code is free to fork and alter.